ClockWorkTeddy/MyStonks/README.md

-# MyStonks
 Web scrapper for sites FinViz.com and YahooFinance.com.
 It earns company's stats by ticker and sends it to Google Sheet.